-There were no other related party transactions other than certain trustees' remuneration and expenses already disclosed in note 12.
+No related party transactions took place in the year other than certain Trustees' remuneration and expenses already disclosed in note 12.

-29. GENERAL INFORMATION
+27. GENERAL INFORMATION

 Kingston Maurward Studio School is a company limited by guarantee, incorporated in England and Wales.
 The registered office is Dorset Studio School, Kingston Maurward, Dorchester, Dorset, DT2 8PX.